 This article looks at the recommended design practices for boring machined parts.

-You should avoid the use of boring in workpieces which have interrupted surfaces.
+You should avoid the use of boring in workpieces that have interrupted surfaces.
 This causes mechanical shock to both the workpiece and the tool.
-You should also work to ensure that the depth to diameter ratio of boring does not exceed 4:1.
+You should also work to ensure that the depth-to-diameter ratio of boring does not exceed 4:1.
 This will cause boring bar deflection and result in accuracy loss.

-Boring should only be accomplished on rigid materials that are at low risk of damage due to vibration.
+Boring should only be accomplished on rigid materials at low risk of damage due to vibration.
 Boring causes a high amount of stress on the workpiece.
-Boring is also expensive relative to other methods of machining and should generally be avoided unless required.
+Boring is also expensive relative to other machining methods and should be avoided unless required.